-In contemplating what to write about for a ten-year anniversary, this article is written with a most specific intent—sharing what we are learning, and answering some FAQs about the journey.
-In client sessions, both in large groups and individual discussions, many attendees having been asking these questions.
-One of the best ways to provide the answers is to write about it.
+In contemplating what to write about for the tenth anniversary, this article is written with a specific intent—sharing what we are learning and answering some FAQs about the journey.
+Many attendees have been asking these questions in client sessions, large groups, and individual discussions.
+One of the best ways to provide the answers is to write about them.

-This is a long-form reflection that also represents a celebration of effort.
-We are sharing outcomes of the elements contained in our ideal design and what we continue to learn each day.
+As a long-form reflection, this article also represents a celebration of effort.
+We share outcomes of the elements in our ideal design and what we continue to learn each day.

-We are sharing these learnings and backstory and what we consider True North Principles.
-When designing your ideal adventure, use the lessons learned as pin drops for your roadmap on your very own Hero’s Journey.
+We share these learnings, backstories, and what we consider as True North Principles.
+When designing your ideal adventure, use the lessons learned as pin drops to your roadmap of very own Hero’s Journey.
 Consider this a helpful traveler’s guide for your own experience.
-If you are looking for encouragement in finally taking that “big leap of faith” for yourself, we hope this can be used as fuel.
+If you are looking for encouragement in finally taking that “big leap of Faith” for yourself, use these learnings as fuel.

 As we now pass this ten-year “valley of death,” it is valuable to look back for a bit.
 With a business model understood yet continuously evolving, it’s an excellent time to reflect and capture the immense learnings and experiences from the last ten years.

 What factors led up to The Innovation Garage’s ideal design?

 A few years before our founding in 2012, after much personal reflection, it was realized that, very deep down, a self-disruption was required.
 A moment of complete clarity can manifest if you spend time thinking and working backward from where you are.
 Then visualizing where you want to be.
 If you picture yourself much older than you are today and reflect on your life, you can imagine the regrets you could have.
 This working backward method provides the fuel to be present in the moment and to be in touch with what you don’t want to miss out on in your life.